reframe-hpc/reframe/docs/manpage.rst

    Select tests that do not target GPUs.
-   These are all tests with :attr:`num_gpus_per_node` equals to zero This option and :option:`--cpu-only` are mutually exclusive.
+   These are all tests with :attr:`num_gpus_per_node` equals to zero This option and :option:`--gpu-only` are mutually exclusive.

    The :option:`--gpu-only` and :option:`--cpu-only` check only the value of the :attr:`num_gpus_per_node` attribute of tests.
    The value of this attribute is not required to be non-zero for GPU tests.